Uniform bounds for norms of sums of independent random functions: Uniform bounds in general setting

-Condition~(i) is a Bernstein--type probability inequality on $\Psi(\xi_\theta)$ for a fixed $\theta\in \mathfrak{H}$.
-Based on Assumption~\ref{fixed_theta}, our goal is derive uniform probability and moment bounds of the type (\ref{eq:1}) and (\ref{eq:2}).
-For this purpose we suppose that the set $\Theta$ is parametrized in a special way; this assumption facilitates the use of the standard chaining technique and leads to quite natural conditions on the functions $U, A$ and $B$. \begin{assumption} Let $(\mZ,\mathrm{d})$ be a metric space, and let $\bZ$ be a totally bounded subset of $(\mZ,\mathrm{d})$.
-There exists a {\it continuous} mapping $\phi$ from $\mZ$ to $\mH$ such that
+Condition (i) is a Bernstein-type probability inequality on $\Psi(\xi _\theta)$ for a fixed \mbox{$\theta\in\mathfrak{H}$}.
+In particular, in examples of Sections \ref{sec:process-xi} and \ref{sec:proc-eta} we have $g(x)=ce^{-x^{\alpha}}$ and $g(x)=c x^{-p}$ for some $c,\alpha, p>0$.
+Based on Assumption \ref{fixed_theta}, our goal is to derive uniform probability and moment bounds of the type (\ref{eq:1}) and (\ref{eq:2}).
+For this purpose, we suppose that the set $\Theta$ is parametrized in a special way; this assumption facilitates the use of the standard chaining technique and leads to quite natural conditions on the functions $U, A$ and $B$. \begin{assumption} Let $(\mZ,\mathrm{d})$ be a metric space, and let $\bZ$ be a totally bounded subset of $(\mZ,\mathrm{d})$.
+There exists a \textit{continuous} mapping $\phi$ from $\mZ$ to $\mH$ such that